oracle-livelabs/oci/faaas/review-fusion-env/review-fusion-env.md

 For more info please refer to the [documentation](https://docs.oracle.com/en-us/iaas/Content/fusion-applications/manage-integrations.htm).

-1. Login to Fusion Application for the production environment, by clicking on **View Application** or **Application URL**.
-Username/password will be provided in the lab.
+1. Login to Fusion Application for the production environment, by clicking on **View Application** or **Application URL**. username/password will be provided in the lab.

   ![View application](images/view-application.png)
   ![Application login](images/application-login.png)
   ![Application welcome page](images/application-welcome-page.png)

 2. Go to **Integrations** resources for the production fusion environment and click on the **Application URL** for all 4 services - Fusion Analytics Warehouse, Application Integration, Visual Builder, and Digital Assistant.
 The 4 Integration Applications will open in new tabs.
-Notice that you are able to login to all integrations with Single Sign on from Fusion Application Identity.
+Notice that you are able to log in to all integrations with Single Sign-on from Fusion Application Identity.

   ![Integrations](images/integrations-section.png)
   ![Fusion analytics warehouse](images/fusion-analytics-warehouse.png)